-Medicines are sometimes prescribed for purposes other than those listed in a patient information leaflet.
+Medicines are sometimes prescribed for purposes other than those listed in Patient Information leaflets.
 Do not use Alsuma for a condition for which it was not prescribed.
-Do not give Alsuma to other people, even if they have the same symptoms that you have.
+Do not give Alsuma to other people, even if they have the same symptoms you have.
 It may harm them.

-This patient information leaflet summarizes the most important information about Alsuma.
+This Patient Information leaflet summarizes the most important information about Alsuma.
 If you would like more information, talk with your healthcare provider.
-You can ask your healthcare provider or pharmacist for information about Alsuma that is written for health professionals.
+You can ask your healthcare provider or pharmacist for information about Alsuma that is written for healthcare professionals.

 For more information, go to www.Alsuma.com or call 1-877-770-8796.